I CAN IMAGINE A WORLD WITHOUT CANCER

 With a nice break throughout December, I was feeling great and was able to enjoy the holidays with my amazing family.
 As we entered January, it was time for another scan.
 This results of this one came with some challenging news.
 My lungs showed some signs of disease so rather than lining up liver surgery part 2 and going for the knockout punch, we turned our focus to 2nd line chemotherapy which would be Folfiri + Avastin.

-Kendra and I are scheduled to run the Bridgehampton Half Marathon on Saturday, May 11th with Dr. Reidy and her husband, Sergio.
+Kendra and I just completed the Bridgehampton Half Marathon on Saturday, May 11th, running with Dr. Reidy and several of her friends and have now turned our focus towards the 2019 TCS NYC Marathon when we will be representing Fred's Team.
 Dr. Reidy has become such an incredibly positive force in our lives and there is no way she will ever truly understand what she has done for us already...it far transcends anything medically related.
 For that we will be forever grateful to her and her amazing team.

-I've set an aggressive fundraising goal of $100,000 for Team Onward and Upward, with 100% of the proceeds going directly to colorectal cancer research at MSKCC.
+I've set an aggressive fundraising goal of $150,000 for Team Onward and Upward, with 100% of the proceeds going directly to colorectal cancer research at MSKCC.
+The early response has been overwhelming and for that, Kendra and I are eternally grateful.
 What MSKCC does for cancer patients like me (and many far sicker than me) is nothing short of remarkable.
 I'm amazed at the incredible detail in their day-to-day/week-to-week process.
 It is truly a culture of helping others if there ever was one, so I will be pushing as hard as I can to give back as much as I can in order to recognize what they have done for me and sooo many others.

 For all those reading my story, I thank you for doing so.
 For all who choose to support our fundraising efforts I'm forever grateful to you (I tend to have strong reciprocation game).